Potoroo: Description

 The long-nosed potoroo sniffs the ground with a side to side motion near the vicinity of food.
 Once the long-nosed potoroo has located a possible food source (with its sense of smell), it positions itself to begin excavating with its fore paws.

 The skull of potoroos may be either narrow and elongated, as in the extant P. gilbertii, P. longipes, P. tridactylus, or broad and flattened, a feature of the extinct P. platyops.

 An external occipital crest is strongly defined, particularly in the males, and there is no apparent sagittal crest in the species cranial morphology.

 Potorous skulls have shallow and flattened auditory bullae.

 The dentition is distinguished by sharp and strong canines, the broad permanent premolars are long and low with a profile that is serrated, concave, or horizontal at the cutting edge.

 An acutely pointed incisor extends from the long and narrow lower mandible.

 The dental formula of the genus is the same as other potoroid taxa: I3/1 C1/0 PM1/1 M4/4.

 Two premolars in juveniles are replaced by a permanent sectorial premolar.

 In popular culture

 The first depiction of a potoroo species was published in 1790 by John White in his Journal of a Voyage to Botany Bay, the caption describing the animal as a "Poto Roo".
 The artwork was produced by Sarah Stone.

-A villainous potoroo named Pinstripe is a recurring character in the Crash Bandicoot video game series.

-A potoroo in the Australian television series, Bluey, episode, "The Creek", is also featured in the children's book Bluey: The Creek (2020, Ludo Studio, BBC Studios, Puffin Books).